nimamura/pyMAGIQ/README.md

 ```

 ## Run code
 1. Please run pre-process by using notebooks/preprocess.ipynb.
-Once pre-process has done, you will get npy-files in preprocessed directory.
+Once pre-process has done, you will get csv files in preprocessed directory.
 ```
 jupyter notebook preprocess.ipynb
 ```